jeagdb/homeserver/readme.md

 ## How to launch

-- files to update before (custom environment variables):
-  - services/nextcloud/docker-compose.yml
+- variables and paths to update:
-  - services/pihole/docker-compose.yml
+  - volume paths
   - inventory.ini
+  - passwords

 `$ ansible-playbook main.yml`